-- Performance for diabetes related indicators was usually in line with the national average. - The percentage of patients with hypertension having regular blood pressure tests was above the national average. - Performance for mental health related and hypertension indicators was above the national average.
+- Performance for diabetes related indicators was better than the average. - The percentage of patients with hypertension having regular blood pressure tests was better than the national average. - Performance for mental health related and hypertension indicators was mainly above the national average.

 Clinical audits were carried out and all relevant staff were involved to improve care and treatment and people's outcomes.
-We saw some evidence of clinical audits completed where a re-audit had taken place.
+We saw evidence of clinical audits completed where the improvements made were checked and monitored.
+The practice had identified a high number of A&E attendances for falls.
+This was investigated and an elderly care consultant attended the practice to discuss the resulting data.
+An action plan was put in place and the attendances decreased.